 You’d also find supermarkets like Superama, Costco, and Chedraui where you can pick your groceries and other amenities for the home.
-But, when you purchase the imported items from these places, you’ll be adding not more than $15 to $20 to your weekly food bill.
+But, when you purchase the imported items from these places, you’ll be adding probably $15 to $25 to your weekly food bill.

-If you’re planning to eat out at a local restaurant then for a single person, it can cost you around $4-$6 per meal.
+If you’re planning to eat out at a local restaurant it can cost you around $6 – $8 per person.
 At the same time, to dine in an upscale restaurant, it can cost you about $10- $20 for a single meal.
-But, you’ll also get food for low prices with a range of options for taco vans and street food.
+But, you’ll also get food for low prices with a range of options from taco vans and street food.

 c) Healthcare & Education

 Puebla is also known as the city for students.
 It has great appeal for international students due to the perfect combination of the reasonable cost of living, beautiful weather, and easy access to different amenities.
 You’d find many renowned universities which offer study abroad programs and exchange programs.